Manaadjia – An important step early in my journey

-I began this work in in 2020 and then took the next steps in 2022, with a grant, both times, from the First People’s Cultural Council of British Columbia.
+As I dreamed the work I longed to make, the title arrived by email from Rene Meshake, an Anishinaabe Elder.
+He told me that what I recognized in my dreaming was a piece to be titled Manaadjia, an Anishinaabe word that means ‘to take care of our people for a long time’.
+With his encouragement I began seriously to explore this work in 2020.
+I was lucky to receive seed grants for the work in this early stage from the First People’s Cultural Council of British Columbia.
 They supported the first steps in creating a land-based writing and composition practice where I engaged with knowledge keepers and Elders to understand music from an Indigenous cultural perspective.
 My vision was to inspire the next generation of Métis and urban Indigenous who were culturally disconnected to create new songs and stories.
-The resulting piece I created is under the working title: Manaadjia, an Anishinaabe word that means ‘to take care of our people for a long time’.

 Manaadjia was in workshop in August of 2021, on Mayne Island with Johnny Aitken.
 I owe him so much and a debt of gratitude for our explorations.